Out of Africa

 Adventures

 'Whatever you’re meant to do, do it now.
+The conditions are always impossible.'

 Doris Lessing: Zimbabwean-raised, 2007 Winner of the Nobel Prize for Literature

-Length: 11 DAYS/Ten NIGHTS
+Length: 9 DAYS/8 NIGHTS

 Demographics: Mixed, couples, solo travellers welcome